This section contains our collection of translated medieval sources that deal with warfare in the Middle Ages.

 - • Schioppettieri a Venezia (1477)

-- • Two Documents concerning Crossbow-shooting in the Marquisate of Mantua in the 15th century
+- • Two 15th-century documents concerning Crossbow-Shooting in the Marquisate of Mantua

 - • Warfare in Fifteenth-Century Italy, according to a Florentine merchant